-Food and Nutrition: FCC homes and CDC programs provide all infant jar food, cereal and teething biscuits.
-FCC homes and CDC programs offer on-site ready to feed iron-fortified formula for infants in full- and part-day programs.
-These specific USDA CACFP approved formulas are free of cost and parents/guardians have the option to decline.
-Parents/guardians are responsible for preparing bottles and providing an adequate number of bottles labeled with the date and child's first and last name.
+Food and Nutrition: FCC homes and CDC programs provide all infant food.
+FCC homes and CDC programs offer ready to feed iron-fortified formula for infants in full and part-day programs.
+These specific USDA CACFP approved formulas are provided free of cost.
+Parents/guardians have the option to decline and provide their own choice of formula and/or human milk.